Why allowing Ukraine to ship grain during Russia's war matters to the world

 WHAT IS THE GRAIN DEAL?

-Ukraine and Russia signed separate agreements in August 2022 that reopened three of Ukraine's Black Sea ports, which were blocked for months following Moscow's invasion.
-They also facilitated the movement of Russian produce amid Western sanctions.
+Ukraine and Russia signed separate agreements in August 2022, one that reopened three of Ukraine's Black Sea ports that were blocked for months following Moscow's invasion.
+The other facilitated the movement of Russian produce amid Western sanctions.

 Both countries are major global suppliers of wheat, barley, sunflower oil and other affordable food products that Africa, the Middle East and parts of Asia rely on.
 Ukraine is also a huge exporter of corn, and Russia of fertilizer — other critical parts of the food chain.